MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 docker run -it nginx_windows cmd
 ```

-From inside the container the NGINX web server can be started and web content staged for consumption.
-To start the NGINX web server move to the installation folder and run `start nginx`:
+From inside the container the nginx web server can be started and web content staged for consumption.
+To start the nginx web server move to the installation folder and run `start nginx`:
 ```
 cd c:\nginx\nginx-1.9.2
 start nginx
 ```

-When the NGINX software is running, get the IP address of the container using `ipconfig`, open up a web browser and browse to `http//<ipaddress>`.
-If everything has been correctly configured you will see the NGINX welcome page.
+When the nginx software is running, get the IP address of the container using `ipconfig`, open up a web browser and browse to `http//<ipaddress>`.
+If everything has been correctly configured you will see the nginx welcome page.

 ![](media/nginx.png)

-At this point feel free to update the website, copy in your own sample website or run the following command to replace the NGINX welcome page with a ‘Hello World’ web page.
+At this point feel free to update the website, copy in your own sample website or run the following command to replace the nginx welcome page with a ‘Hello World’ web page.

 ```powershell
 powershell Invoke-WebRequest 'https://raw.githubusercontent.com/neilpeterson/index/master/index.html' -OutFile "C:\nginx\nginx-1.9.3\html\index.html"